Argonne-National-Laboratory/DSP/README.md

 The following packages need to be installed on your system and located on ./extra directory before DSP may be built.

 * MA27 (./extra/ma27-1.0.0) -- MA27 is a library for solving sparse symmetric indefinite linear systems.
 To build OOQP solver, you must have this installed.
 This is part of HSL (formerly the Harwell Subroutine Library), a collection of ISO Fortran codes for large scale scientific computation.
-You can download the source files and obtain the free personal license from http://hsl.rl.ac.uk/archive/hslarchive.html.
+You can download the source files and obtain a free personal license from http://www.hsl.rl.ac.uk/download/MA27/1.0.0/a/.
 Move the downloaded directory to ./extras/ma27-1.0.0/

 * SCIP Optimization Suite (./extra/scipoptsuite-3.1.1) -- SCIP is non-commercial solvers for mixed integer programming (MIP) and mixed-integer nonlinear programming (MINLP).
 It is freely available from the website: http://scip.zib.de/download.php?fname=scipoptsuite-3.1.1.tgz